Skip to main content

 Why Self-Host?

-• Full control: You own the infrastructure and data
+• Full control: Own infrastructure and data (see secure homelab adventures)

-• Privacy: Your passwords never leave your network
+• Network privacy: Passwords never leave your network (see privacy-first AI lab)

-• Customization: Tailor security to your threat model
+• Custom security: Tailor to your threat model

 Choosing Bitwarden vs Vaultwarden